Guide

 Mistakes to avoid

-- Using only text with no photos.
+- Using only text with no photos—when there’s a dispute, photos win.

-- Leaving notes on personal phones.
+- Leaving notes on personal phones—they don’t help the office or the next tech.

 Quick win (no new tool)